“Angels in Lockdown”

-I was deep in research on March’s Friday the 13th (go figure) when the public library and Getty museum abruptly closed.
+I was deep in research on an art-themed story on March’s Friday the 13th (go figure) when the public library and Getty Museum abruptly closed their doors, just as the Metropolitan Museum of Art in New York had done hoursearlier.
 Not slated to reopen until “damned if we know,” their once supplemental online resources became suddenly indispensable.
-But not more than an N95 mask.
+But not more essential than an N95 mask.
 I’d purchased one last year during California’s wildfires only to find that size “standard” means “male.”
-No wonder female healthcare workers around the globe are decrying their often poor fit – when they’re lucky to get them at all.
+No wonder female healthcare workers around the globe are decrying their often poor fit – when they’re lucky enough to get them at all.

-Thanks to panicked hoarders, we now know the answer to that burning question “What’s the one thing you’d save in an apocalypse?”
+Conversely, thanks to non-essential panicked hoarders, we now know the answer to that burning question “What’s the one thing you’d save in an apocalypse?”
 Staring blankly in Ralphs at the decimated paper goods aisle, I recall once spying excess stock stored at the top.
-I spring into action, scaling barren metal shelves and strike two-ply gold, tossing toilet paper to grateful shoppers.
+I spring into action, scaling barren metal shelves and strike two-ply gold, tossing toilet paper rolls to grateful shoppers below.
 As I hopped down (“Ta-dah!”) an awed man clutching a TP four-pack asked, “How’d you do that?”
 “I’m a writer,” I said.
 “I can do anything,” and somehow he understood.

-Los Angeles is, after all, the “City of Angels,” so when that moniker became too morbid, Hollywood stepped up as guilds and press clubs mercifully blessed their own with much-needed help.
-Wish the same could be said for California’s unemployment office, but their limited hours and labyrinthian processes have made CARES Act payments frustratingly impossible to collect.
+Los Angeles is, after all, the “City of Angels,” so when that moniker became too morbid, Hollywood stepped up as guilds and press clubs mercifully blessed their own with much-needed financial aid.
+Wish the same could be said for California’s unemployment office, but their limited hours and labyrinthian processes make CARES Act payments frustratingly impossible to collect, adding insult to poverty.
 (See these spaces where words should be?
 Those are my tears.)
 Notoriously torturous to reach in the best of times, their phone lines are as forever clogged as the 405.

-But LA’s busiest freeway has one advantage.
-While New York’s packed subways fed that city’s pandemic spread, California’s glut of single-occupant vehicles may have curbed our exposure.
+But the west coast’s busiest freeway has one advantage.
+While New Yorker-packed-subways fed that city’s pandemic spread, California’s climate-hostile glut of single-occupant vehicles may have curbed our exposure.
 (Take that, carpool lane!)
-Now, with less drivers fuming in traffic, even the air is clearer, though it’ll be a while before any of us can breathe easy.
+With offices, malls, amusement parks and sporting venues suddenly all empty, LA’s signature incessant traffic jams appear to have vanished in a blink, baring rarely-seen miles of endless asphalt.
+It’s an ironically inviting apparition, for what use are open roads when there’s nowhere to go?
+At least now, with less drivers fuming in gridlock, even the air is clearer, though it’ll be a while before any of us can breathe easy.